Tomsk region overview

-The development of the territory which now belongs to Tomsk oblast began in the early 17th century.
-Tomsk was built as a fortress on Tom river in 1604.
-In 1629 the settlement became the center of the region and then trade center of Siberia.
+The development of the territory which now belongs to Tomsk region began in the early 17th century.
+Tomsk was built as a fortress on the Tom River in 1604.
+In 1629, the settlement became the center of the region and then trade center of Siberia.

-There are various natural deposits in Tomskaya oblast: oil, gas, metallic and non-metallic deposits, brown coal, peat, fresh drinking water, mineral, thermal and technical underground waters.
+There are various natural deposits in Tomsk province: oil, gas, metallic and non-metallic deposits, brown coal, peat, fresh drinking water, mineral, thermal and technical underground waters.

 Hydrocarbons are the most important energy supply sources which provide the highest level of economy and investment growth.
 Tomsk region is a part of West-Siberian oil- and gas-bearing province among the leading regions of Russia in oil- and gas-extracting.
 The lands having prospects and divided into 5 oil- and gas-bearing regions contain up to 7,5 billion tons of hydrocarbons.

 Non-metallic natural deposits which serve as the raw base for processing industries are presented by industrial and mining chemical raw and construction materials.
-These deposits are mostly located in the south-east of Tomskaya oblast.
+These deposits are mostly located in the south-east of the province.
 The most representative kinds among this group of natural deposits are refractory clays and quartz glass sands.